are delphia yachts any good

 2. Delphia 40 Sailboat Review

-Updated: April 4, 2006 Delphia Yachts Through a slew of events, from maxicat racing to the America's Cup, Polish sailors have been in the headlines lately, and a quick tour of the Internet will uncover a large number of Polish builders of pleasure boats.
+Delphia Yachts.
+Through a slew of events, from maxicat racing to the America's Cup, Polish sailors have been in the headlines lately, and a quick tour of the Internet will uncover a large number of Polish builders of pleasure boats.
+Prominent among them is Delphia Yachts, which has its origins in a company that was formed in 1990.

 4. Delphia 11 Sedan

-Delphia Yachts' new 46 DS, a Polish-built cruiser that's taking on the bluewater market T he development of the Delphia 46 DS is as confusing as any in the world of yachting.
-Her hull has its origins in the Delphia 47, first launched in 2008, while her deck layout is inherited from the Delphia 46cc from 2011.
+Delphia Yachts' new 46 DS, a Polish-built cruiser that's taking on the bluewater market.
+T he development of the Delphia 46 DS is as confusing as any in the world of yachting.
+Her hull has its origins in the Delphia 47, first launched in 2008, while her deck layout is inherited from the Delphia 46cc from 2011. ...
+There is good access and ...

 12. Delphia Yachts